nikitavoloboev/data/focusing/rules.md

 - Prioritize.
 Do important things first.
 Be clear on what I want to achieve.
 Think long term.
 - [Do one thing at a time](../research/solving-problems.md).
 Resist temptations.
 Remove friction.
 - Think about the problem I want to solve.
 Don't give up.
 Don't rush things.
 - Always breathe fresh air.
 Don't stay indoors for long.
-Open windows or go outside on breaks.
+Open windows and go outside on breaks.
 - If my mind wanders and avoids doing the task, take a walk and do some exercise.
 - Do things that scale with time.
 - Reuse other people's work.